 - Feeling tired or weak.

-- If your child feels sleepy after taking this drug, talk with your child’s doctor.
-Your child’s doctor may change your child’s dose or when you give this drug.
+- If you feel sleepy after taking this drug, talk with your doctor.
+Your doctor may change your dose or when you take this drug.

 - If you take 1 daily dose at bedtime, do not take the missed dose the next morning.